Non-split, alternating links bound unique Seifert surfaces in the 4-ball: Proof of Theorem

-\begin{remark} In the proof of Theorem \ref{thm:main}, it is essential that we are concluding isotopy in $B^4$ rel.\ boundary rather than in $S^3$.
-Even if $\Sigma'_1,\Sigma'_2$ were isotopic rel.\ boundary in $S^3$, an isotopy from $\Sigma'_1$ to $\Sigma_2'$ might pass $\Sigma'_1$ through $b$ and hence not extend to an isotopy from $\Sigma_1$ to $\Sigma_2$.
-Thus, the induction fails to prove that minimal genus Seifert surfaces for non-split alternating links are unique up to isotopy rel.\ boundary in $S^3$.
-This is consistent with the fact that these surfaces are generally not unique, as discussed in Section \ref{sec:intro}. \end{remark}
+\begin{remark} In the proof of Lemma \ref{lem:distance1}, it is essential that we are concluding isotopy in $B^4$ rel.\ boundary rather than in $S^3$.
+Even if $S'_1,S'_2$ were isotopic rel.\ boundary in $S^3$, an isotopy from $S'_1$ to $S_2'$ might pass $S'_1$ through the band $b$ and hence not extend to an isotopy from $S_1$ to $\tilde{S}_2$.
+Thus, the induction fails to prove that same-genus Seifert surfaces for non-split, alternating links are unique up to isotopy rel.\ boundary in $S^3$, even when we restrict to minimal genus Seifert surfaces.
+This is consistent with the fact that minimal genus Seifert surfaces for non-split, alternating links are generally {\emph{not}} unique up to isotopy in $S^3$, as discussed in Section \ref{sec:intro}. \end{remark}